 Designed for the student who wishes to understand how glazes are developed, prepared and used.
 Included are history of ceramic glazes, methods of developing and applying glazes, materials used in glazes, and practical experience in glazing testing and evaluation.
-Transfers to both UC/CSU

 ARTS-249 Ceramic Surfaces: Wood Kiln-Salt Kiln